 Tall Cabinet Height

 Standard measurements are great to have as a general guide and a good starting point, but it is always best to measure your individual space (twice) and design a kitchen which not only meets both your needs and your budget but also adheres to any industry or government regulations.
-We hope that you have found our blog on kitchen measurements helpful.

 Kitchen Measurement Video